MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/overview/why-microsoft-search.md

 ## Find shared files

-Microsoft Search in Bing uses advanced query understanding to make finding shared documents and files simple.
+Microsoft Search uses advanced query understanding to make finding shared documents and files simple.
 Find documents you're collaborating on and files you have access to.

 ## Complete tasks faster